 - a special dye (contrast agent) is injected through the catheter – you may feel warm, flushed and as though you need to pee for a few seconds after this is done

 - a series of X-rays are taken as the dye flows through your blood vessels

-Sometimes treatment may be carried at the same time, such as inserting a balloon or a small tube to open up a narrowed artery.
+Sometimes treatment may be done at the same time, such as inserting a balloon or a small tube to open a narrowed artery.
 This is known as angioplasty.

-Once the procedure is finished, the catheter is removed and pressure is placed on the cut to stop any bleeding.
-Stitches aren't needed.
+After the procedure, the catheter is removed and pressure is placed on the cut to stop any bleeding.
+Stitches are not needed.

 After the test, you'll be taken to a recovery ward where you'll be asked to lie still for a few hours to prevent bleeding from the cut.